bluenote-1577/phase-doc/docs/source/usage.rst

     │   │   vartig_info.txt
     |   |
-    │   └───long_reads (only when --output-reads is enabled) │   |   │   0_part.fastq (reads output only if the partition is non-empty)
+    │   └───long_reads (only when --output-reads is enabled) │   |   │   0_part.fastq (reads output only when the partition is non-empty)
     │   |   |   ...
     │   |   │   snpless.fastq
     |   |